iPad 2019 How Much Ram Is In The Laptop

 In BiOS of different manufacturers and different versions, this information is in different locations: sometimes on the main page (Main), sometimes in separate sections like System Information or RAM (DRAM) Configuration.
 Information on the amount of installed memory, frequency and voltage (as well as additional information and settings) is usually available on a PC in these sections.

-And a simple video that clearly shows the first two ways to find out how much RAM is installed on your system.
+And a simple that clearly shows the first two ways to find out how much RAM is installed on your system.

 I hope the instruction was helpful.
 If something is not completely clear, I am waiting for your comments.